martincostello/update-dotnet-sdk/README.md

     repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-You can see an example of such a pull request [here][example-pull-request-daily].
+You can see an example of such a pull request here: [martincostello/adventofcode#1120][example-pull-request-daily].

 ### Specific Channels